ibonobo/5minbootstrap/README.md

 5minbootstrap
 =============

-Bootstrap and secure your server in 5 minutes flat using Ansible on another Unix box you control.
-On a minimal Debian install, you might have to run
+Bootstrap and secure your server in 5 minutes flat using Ansible on another Unix box you control, referred to as "yourmachine".
+On a minimal Debian install, you might have to run first
-$ apt-get update && apt-get install git ansible nano sshpass
+	yourmachine$ apt-get update && apt-get install git ansible nano sshpass

 A riff on these excellent posts: